Page Contents:

 2: The Anchor

 The Anchor.
 There are many anchors for a rope in a tree, but for a rappel system, the climber needs a retrievable anchor, allowing retrieval of the rope after the climber has safely arrived at the ground.
 JRB prefers the Maverick / Super Maverick hitch.
+The anchor is listed before the rope, because the anchor chosen can affect the length of the rope we need.

 3: The Rope